 What goals has AXA set itself for the coming years?

-Besides gradually pulling out of the coal industry and systematically implementing our ESG guidelines, the AXA Group intends to put a total of EUR 26 billion into environmentally friendly or "green" investments by 2023.
+Besides gradually pulling out of the coal industry and systematically implementing our ESG guidelines, the AXA Group intends to put a total of EUR 29,9 billion into environmentally friendly or "green" investments as of end of 2023.
 On top of this, AXA is investing in transition bonds, an innovative asset class developed in-house that, among other things, supports companies transitioning from carbon-intensive business models to low-carbon alternatives.

 Naturally, we can't solve the biggest sustainability problems on our own.
 We also promote sustainable development by exercising our voting rights at the general meetings of companies we invest in and seek direct dialog with a view to raising awareness of sustainability.